 - "Litigation" refers primarily to civil litigation.
-A duty to preserve and the principles discussed herein, however, may apply with equal force to criminal proceedings, government investigations, and other proceedings. - Where appropriate, the term "organization" includes natural persons, government agencies, and other legal entities, for example, corporations.
+State or federal statutes may impose obligations in the face of criminal proceedings or government investigations. - Where appropriate, the term "organization" includes natural persons, government agencies, and other legal entities, for example, corporations.

 A. Legal Framework for the Duty to Preserve